-The package you receive in response to your preliminary application includes (a) a Category Application Form, (b) a digital image of a historical document corresponding with the interest you specified on your preliminary application, and (c) a copy of the Genealogist's Code of Ethics.
+The package you receive in response to your preliminary application includes (a) a Part 2 Pilot Program Application, (b) a digital image of a historical document corresponding with the interest you specified on your preliminary application, and (c) a copy of the Genealogist's Code of Ethics.
 You will also need the current edition of Genealogy Standards.

-Completing the Category Application Form
+Completing the Part 2 Pilot Program Application

-Fill out the form and scan it and upload it with your completed portfolio.
-The final application fee is due when the portfolio is submitted.
-All portfolios will be screened before being accepted for evaluation.
+Fill out the form, scan it, and upload it with your completed Part 2 elements.
+The Part 2 fee is due when these elements are submitted.
+All Part 2 submissions will be screened before being accepted for evaluation.
 Incomplete submissions and those with many severe problems will not be evaluated.
-If your portfolio is not evaluated, the final application fee will be refunded minus a small processing fee for electronic payments.
+If your portfolio is not evaluated, the application fee will be refunded minus a small processing fee for electronic payments.